 You may have heard this term tossed around quite a bit recently, but what is Service Management Software?
 It’s all in the name, folks: Service Management.
 Service Management Software (SMS) is a program designed to monitor and manage various business services.

-The thing about computers and tech in general is that they are meant to make our lives easier (pay attention to the word “meant”).
-Software can be designed to streamline everyday duties, offer an easily accessible communications center, provide a ready made problem/solution database, and much more.
+The thing about computers and tech, in general, is that they are meant to make our lives easier (pay attention to the word “meant”).
+The software can be designed to streamline everyday duties, offer an easily accessible communications center, provide a ready-made problem/solution database, and much more.

 Service Management Software is no different.
 It helps to improve business efficiency, organization, and mobility – not to mention reducing the possibility of mistakes.
 Look, we’re all humans and are thus bound to make human errors.
 But computers aren’t human (at least not yet) and they don’t make the same mistakes.

 We’ve built hundreds of apps, websites, and programs, but custom software like Service Management systems are our favorite.
 The reason for this because they’re unique from every other project; custom software is built from the ground up to meet specific needs.

 They’re tons of fun to build and our clients are always pleased by the quality of the software we build (our apps and websites are also great!)
 Why don’t we cover some areas showing especial growth within the service management software industry.